marisarpo/horizons-week02/day2/5_horello/README.md

 ## c'est fini!

-Go for a run, have a beer, watch some Game of Thrones, do whatever it takes to unwind, then get some sleep because, trust me, you're going to need it when you see what comes tomorrow.
+Go for a run, watch some Game of Thrones, do whatever it takes to unwind, then get some sleep because, trust me, you're going to need it when you see what comes tomorrow.